DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 ## Installing Docker CE.

-Docker is a container manager for app development and distribution.
+Docker CE (Community Edition) is a container manager for app development and distribution.

 > **Attribution:**
 >